dochy-ksti/munyorunyoru/whats_dsl.md

 function(data)
 ```
 Code is a subset of data.
+m

-In Munyo language, you can naturally write both data and code, but it's more specialized to write code.
+In Munyo language, you can write data and code naturally, but it's more specialized to write code.

 If a language can be used for general programming, I think it should be called a programming language, and if it has a specific purpose, it should be called a domain-specific language.